FLipMouse - Finger & Lip Mouse

 If the user desires to actuate the FLipMouse with a finger or the thumb, mount the system appropriately so that the hand is in a resting position and the finger can touch the joystick without stress.
 Attach one or two additional external switches if desired, and mount the switches at suitable locations (for example at the legs/toes/shoulder etc.).

-If a soft ball interaction method is desired, a plastic tube can be attached to the front connector of the FLipMouse using a Luer Lock adapter.
-This plastic tube can be connected to a soft ball (the picture above shows a cheap “dog toy” from a pet store).
+Soft-Switch using a rubber ball A plastic tube can be attached to the front connector of the FLipMouse using a Luer Lock adapter.
+This plastic tube can be connected to a soft ball, so that pressing the ball results in usable pressure changes.
 This solution could be used as a soft head-switch / pillow-switch or shoulder-switch and can be combined with other external switches.

-Figure 11: Connecting the FLipMouse with the computer
+USB micro cable connection Figure 5: Connecting the FLipMouse with the computer

 # Using the FLipMouse via Bluetooth

-The Bluetooth – Add-On-module for the FLipMouse allows wireless mouse/keyboard control of computers, tablets and smart phones.
+The Bluetooth–feature for the FLipMouse allows wireless mouse/keyboard control of computers, tablets and smart phones.
 Furthermore, iPhones or iPads can be used via VoiceOver & assistive switch support.
-For more inforamtion see chapter Using the Bluetooth Module (opens new window).
+In case the FLipMouse should only be used via Bluetooth, the power supply has to be established via a USB micro cable (either from a 5V wall adapter or from a USB power bank).

 # The FLipMouse Configuration Manager

-The FLipMouse Configuration Manager offers a Graphical User Interface (GUI) to change and store settings of the FLipMouse device so that all features and functions can be adapted to personal preferences and needs.
-Currently, the Google Chrome browser (or a Chromium-based browser) must be used.
-The Configuration Manager is accessible by entering the following website: flipmouse.asterics.eu.
-The FLipMouse Configuration Manager sends and receives information from/to the FLipMouse.
-This information transfer occurs through a communication port (COM port).
+The FLipMouse Configuration Manager offers a Graphical User Interface (GUI) for the adaptation of the FLipMouse device to personal preferences and needs.
+The Configuration Manager is available via the website: https://flipmouse.asterics.eu (opens new window).
+The FLipMouse Configuration Manager sends and receives information from/to the FLipMouse through a communication port (COM port).
+Please note that currently supported Webbrowsers are: Chrome, Chromium, Edge and Safari.

 The following figure shows the welcome page of the FLipmouse Configuration Manager: